Hotter than Hell (album): Composition and recording

 The production team of Kenny Kerner and Richie Wise, who had produced the group's first album, was again chosen for the follow-up.
 The pair had just relocated to Los Angeles, and Kiss made the trek to the west coast to commence recording, the first the band had done outside their native state of New York.
 The band members, all hailing from New York City, immediately developed a dislike for their new surroundings.
 Paul Stanley's guitar was stolen on his first day in Los Angeles.
 The working title for the album was The Harder They Come.

-Formally, Hotter than Hell is darker than the band's first album.
+Hotter than Hell is darker than the band's first album.
 This is partly due to the murkier production values, but also the lyrical content of some of the songs.
 "Goin' Blind", which details a doomed romance between a 93-year-old and a 16-year-old girl, was a song written by Simmons and Stephen Coronel during their days with Wicked Lester.
 The original title was "Little Lady", and the song's original second verse lyric, revived by Simmons for their MTV Unplugged appearance, as well as on Alive IV, suggests that the song's narrator is a sea captain addressing a mermaid.

+"Got to Choose" is a hard rock song about confronting a wayward lover.
+"Watchin' You" is about a stalking voyeur.
+It has been called one of the heaviest Kiss songs.

 Although the album featured two songs composed and one song co-composed by lead guitarist Ace Frehley, he did not sing on any of them; his lack of confidence in his singing abilities at that time led to Frehley delegating lead vocal duties to other members of the band, with "Parasite" and "Strange Ways" going to Gene Simmons and Peter Criss, respectively.
 Frehley's guitar solo on "Strange Ways" has been referred to as one of his best.

 Hotter than Hell featured many more overdubs than the first album.
 While Kerner and Wise wanted to produce a record that captured Kiss as a live act, they decided to take advantage of the experience the band had gained as recording artists.

 In an interview with Songfacts' Greg Prato in 2013, Richie Wise shouldered the blame for the album's sub-par sonics.
 "For whatever reason, moving to California, my head wasn't in the right place.
 It was more of a chore than it was out of love, that album.
 And my heart and soul didn't get there.
 I don't remember having any breathing time.
 It was just too much exhale.
 It wasn't enough [to] inhale/exhale.
 Not enough give and take.
 I was going through a bunch of changes at that time.
 I moved from New York to California.
 I'd never moved like that in my life, made a big move.
 It was just a big time for me, and Hotter than Hell took a back seat.
 And I apologize for that."